AdvancedResearchComputing/examples/lammps/README.md

     - `lammps_openmp.slurm` is the slurm batch submit script to run in parallel with OpenMP.
 User may have to change the account name based on what resources are available to them.
     - `input.in` is the input file for the LAMMPS example.
     - `system.data` is the data file for the calculation.
+2. `gpu`
+    - `lammps_gpu_falcon_a30.slurm` is the slurm batch submit script to run in a parallel with Kokkos + CUDA.
+User may have to change the account name based on what resources are available to them.
+    - `input.in` is the input file for the LAMMPS example.
+    - `system.data` is the data file for the calculation.

 ## How to run
-The following are steps to run the LAMMPS example on either Tinkercliffs or Owl cluster.
+The following are steps to run the LAMMPS `cpu` example on either Tinkercliffs or Owl cluster, and `gpu` on the Falcon cluster.
 This will give you access to all examples in our GitHub repo.
 Run these commands once you have logged into a cluster.
 Before you submit your batch script, you will need to change the account name to the account you have access to.
 This name can be found in your [ColdFront account](https://coldfront.arc.vt.edu/).
 ```
 git clone https://github.com/AdvancedResearchComputing/examples.git